seqeralabs/tower-cli/USAGE.md

 ## Compute environments

-Compute environments in Seqera define the execution platform where a pipeline will run.
+Compute environments in Seqera define the execution platform where a pipeline runs.
 A compute environment is composed of the credentials, configuration, and storage options related to a particular computing platform.
 See [Seqera Platform compute environments](https://docs.seqera.io/platform/latest/compute-envs/overview) for more information on supported compute environments.

 ### Add a compute environment